 Both the T5i and the 1DC have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the 1DC does not have a direct successor.

 So what is the bottom line?
-Which of the two cameras – the Canon T5i or the Canon 1D C – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon T5i better than the Canon 1D C or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.